 Louisa agrees that grip and comfort should definitely be taken into consideration.
 “Some dumbbells have a textured and ergonomic grip that allows for ease of use in a variety of exercises.
 Rubber-coated or neoprene dumbbells are easier on the hands than those with a textured grip and an affordable option.”

 Louisa also advises thinking about what exercises you plan to use your new dumbbells for.
-“If you are performing medium to high repetitions, building muscular endurance, it’s best to have a light weight you can lift without compromising your form and overloading the body.
+“If you are performing medium to high repetitions, building muscular endurance, it's best to have a lightweight you can lift without compromising your form and overloading the body.
 I recommend a mix of light and medium, from 1kg to 3kg sets, to heavy; most women say 4kg set weights are quite heavy to lift, but everyone is different.

 Louisa also points out it’s worth bearing in mind that what you need from dumbbells might change as you begin to step up your workouts.
 “As the body adapts, you will need to either increase the load or amend the repetitions to help keep your workouts challenging and continue to see results.”